 Theoretical modules: lectures and group activities occur from week 33 through week 47.

-1. Marine fauna: 2-week field course at a marine biological station in August, with some research vessel time
+Two-week field course at a marine biological station in August, with some research vessel time.

-2. Introduction to marine field methods: field course on a research vessel in September/October - 1 week on process-studies in a fjord AND 1 week on an offshore research survey (Cruises are scheduled for 2 weeks in the beginning of October with teaching and assigned/assessed coursework before and after).
+Introduction to marine field methods.
+Field course on a research vessel in September/October - one week on process studies in a fjord and one week on an offshore research survey.
+Cruises are scheduled for 2 weeks 14-28 September with teaching and assigned/assessed coursework before and after.

 Compulsory Assignments and Attendance